-This action affects only a certain novel or unusual design feature on Airbus Model A330-300 and Model A330-900 of airplanes.
+This action affects only a certain novel or unusual design feature on Airbus Model A330-300 and Model A330-900 of airplanes as modified by TTF Aerospace.
 It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of these features on the airplane.